vince0656/eliza/packages/plugin-snapshot/README.md

 ```

 ## Dependencies

-TODO
+- axios
 - Other standard dependencies listed in package.json

 ## Future Enhancements

-The following features and improvements are planned for future releases:

-1. **TODO**

-We welcome community feedback and contributions to help prioritize these enhancements.
+We welcome community feedback and contributions to help prioritize enhancements.

 ## Contributing